Mandalorian (character): Season Three

-Future
+The Mandalorian and Grogu

 At Disney's first quarter 2024 earnings call, CEO Bob Iger announced that a new Star Wars film was being developed "that brings the Mandalorian and Grogu to the big screen for the very first time."
+Directed by Jon Favreau and co written by Favreau and Dave Filoni, The Mandalorian and Grogu was released in theaters on May 22, 2026.

+Sometime later, the Mandalorian and Grogu, now serving the New Republic, continue hunting the remnants of the Galactic Empire, despite the Mandalorian's efforts being seen as messy by Rebel commander Ward.
+In one mission, the Mandalorian and Grogu become thrust into rescuing Rotta the Hutt, the son of Jabba the Hutt, who could provide information about the Empire enforcer Coin.

 Other media

-The Mandalorian appears in the mobile role-playing game, Star Wars: Galaxy of Heroes as two different playable characters based on The Mandalorian without and with his Beskar Armor, respectively: "The Mandalorian", and "The Mandalorian (Beskar Armor)".
+The Mandalorian appears in the mobile role-playing game, Star Wars: Galaxy of Heroes as two different playable characters based on the character without and with his Beskar Armor, respectively: "The Mandalorian", and "The Mandalorian (Beskar Armor)".

-The Mandalorian appears in DLC for LEGO Star Wars: The Skywalker Saga.
+The Mandalorian appears in DLC for Lego Star Wars: The Skywalker Saga.

-As part of the Fortnite Battle Royale Chapter 2 Season 5 Battle Pass The Mandalorian appeared as a wearable cosmetic for players featuring customisable Beskar Armour styles.
+As part of the Fortnite Battle Royale Chapter 2 Season 5 Battle Pass, The Mandalorian appeared as a wearable cosmetic for players featuring customisable Beskar Armour styles.